Texas Creek OHV Trail

 Located on US Hwy 50, Texas Creek OHV is 26.8 miles west of Canon City.
 It will take just over a half hour to reach it from town.

 Since this is one of the best riding areas in the region, this obviously makes it very popular.
 Not only is it popular with locals, but some companies also offer Colorado ATV tours out here, so it gets some fairly heavy use.

-This is a big riding area, so you won’t be fighting crowds.
+But, this is a big riding area, so you won’t be fighting crowds.

-Texas Creek OHV features 45 miles of marked trails on several hundred acres.
+Texas Creek OHV features 45 miles of marked ATV trails on several hundred acres.
 It’s a huge spread out area, so even with a lot of riders, it doesn’t feel as busy as other high use areas.

 About 70% of the trails are open to full sized vehicles with the remaining 30% being open only to ATVs including a small section of single track open only to dual sports.

 Bull Gulch Trail 6062 is the only dedicated single track within the Texas Creek OHV.

 Trails range from easy to advanced, so you’ll find plenty of adventure no matter what your skills or needs.

 From easy, family friendly rides to narrow switchbacks, there’s something for everyone.